dcycle/multiaccess/README.md

 The source site has complete control of the destination site
 -----

-The source site can have get a one-time login link to the root user, in effect allowing the source site to control the destination site.
+The source site can get a one-time login link to the root user, in effect allowing the source site to control the destination site.
 The destination site cannot control the source site.

 Typical workflow
 -----